tarsislima/ArangoDB-PHP-AQL-Generator/README.md

 ### How do I get set up? ###

-* Summary of set up
- use a Statement Class of Aql Driver to run the query
+*  To run queries use a Statement Class of Arangodb Driver available in [Github ArangoDB-PHP](https://github.com/triAGENS/ArangoDB-PHP)

 ```
 #!php